 When the number of sperm in your ejaculate is low, the chances of a sperm reaching and fertilising the egg following intercourse is reduced.

-In cases where the count is just a little bit low, intrauterine insemination (IUI) may be an appropriate treatment (see separate fact sheet).
+In cases where the count is only slightly reduced, intrauterine insemination (IUI) may be an appropriate treatment (see separate fact sheet).
 This simply means the sperm are concentrated before being placed directly into the uterus.